lemunozm/asciiarena/README.md

 ## Try it!
 *AsciiArena* application contains both the server and the client.

-- To lunch the server:
+- To launch the server:
     ```sh
     asciiarena server -p <number of players>
     ```

-- To lunch the client:
+- To launch the client:
     ```sh
     asciiarena client
     ```